neomjs/neo/BACKERS.md

 Prior to the public release, the project was already at <a href=".github/NEOMJS_HISTORY.md">3720 commits</a>.

-To get neo.mjs to this point, I spent 1.5 years of my full and unpaid working time.
+To get neo.mjs to this point, I spent 3 years of my full and unpaid working time.
-This does not only include a big amount of 100h+ weeks and several sleepless nights, but I also burned most of my personal savings to get here.
+This does not only include many 100h+ weeks and several sleepless nights, but I also burned most of my personal savings to get here.

 I did this, since I truly and deeply believe that neo.mjs has the potential to start a new era of UI development.